 The Oak Park Book Bikes

-As extensions of the library, Oak Park’s two Book Bikes give people access to the library outside of the three brick-and-mortar buildings.
-From April through October (weather permitting), we stock the bikes full of books and other library materials and ride them to schools, parks, block parties, local businesses, summer camps, community festivals, and more.
+From April through October, Oak Park’s two book bikes (Paperback Rider and Anne of Green Fables) give people access to the library outside of the three brick-and-mortar buildings.
+Weather permitting, we stock the bikes full of books and other library materials and ride them to schools, parks, block parties, local businesses, summer camps, community festivals, and more.

 Person checking out materials from library Book Bike at the Farmers Market

-You can check out library materials from the Book Bike, such as cookbooks at the Farmers’ Market.
+You can check out library materials from the book bikes, such as cookbooks at the Farmers’ Market.

 Visitors can learn about library services and programs, use their library card to check out materials, and apply for a library card.
 Staff members may offer storytimes and answer reference questions.
-The Book Bike cannot accept returns or paid fees.
+Patrons cannot return items or pay fees at book bikes.

 Library staff members who have been trained to safely operate the bikes pedal them to scheduled community events and outreach locations.
 Each bike’s cargo hold is stocked with relevant materials—cookbooks and gardening manuals at the Farmers’ Market, for example, and children’s books at area park and daycare storytimes.

-“By meeting residents where they are—whether it’s the Farmers Market, senior center, or community event—we make authentic human connections and engage with people in new and traditional ways,” Yale says.
+“By meeting residents where they are—whether it’s the Farmers Market, senior center, or community event—we make authentic human connections and engage with people in new and traditional ways,” says Youth & Family Outreach Librarian Sarah Yale.
 “It’s a fun, personal, ecologically friendly tool for connecting with us, for regular users and for those who’ve had barriers to visiting.”

 Two library staff ride the library's two Book Bikes on the street

 The original idea, which libraries in other cities like Seattle also have adopted, was developed by Chicagoan Gabriel Levinson in 2008.
 For years, Levinson rode his custom-built book bike around Chicago parks, handing out free books.
-Watch Levinson speak about his idea with the American Library Association »
+Watch Levinson speak with the American Library Association about his project »

 Paperback Rider

-Affectionately nicknamed “Paperback Rider” in a community-driven naming campaign, the three-wheeled mobile library has been delivering resources and good cheer throughout the area, improving access to materials since the spring of 2015.
+Affectionately nicknamed “Paperback Rider” in a community naming campaign, the three-wheeled mobile library has been delivering resources and good cheer throughout the area, improving access to materials since the spring of 2015.